 Injured, orphaned, sick and oiled wildlife need our help and we can and should help save them—especially when human activity is to blame.
 Wildlife rehabilitation contributes to the conservation and protection of wild animals.
 Learn how you can support wildlife rehabilitation.

 Wildlife rehabilitation centres in B.C. are permitted to care for wild animals.
 You may need to report the situation to the appropriate agency so you don’t endanger yourself or the wild animals.
-Contact your local wildlife rehabilitator or call the BC SPCA Provincial Call Centre at 1-855-622-7722 if you are unsure about what to do.
+Contact your local wildlife rehabilitator or call the BC SPCA Animal Helpline at 1-855-622-7722 if you are unsure about what to do.

 Get to know Wild ARC the BC SPCA’s Wild Animal Rehabilitation Centre in Victoria, B.C.